Misc. Typewriters, Adding Machines

 Here are some typewriters and adding machines from the Internet Archives.

-Here, of course, is Christopher Sholes, credited as being the inventor of the modern typewriter.
+Here is Christopher Sholes, credited as being the inventor of the modern typewriter.
 Note that he is from Milwaukee, Wis.

 Here are a couple of early typewriters from the Remington company: